Can dogs eat cranberries?

 Why?… You ask?

-To put it in less complicated terms, our bodies (and the bodies of our dogs, cats etc.) contain these free radicals, often in the form of an Oxygen radical.
+To put it in less complicated terms, our bodies (and the bodies of our dogs, cats, etc.) contain these free radicals, often in the form of Oxygen radicals.
 Now while normal oxygen is pretty great for our body, these radicals…umm, not so much!

 And as it so happens, antioxidants are present in a good amount inside cranberries.
 Types include: